Glossary

 Confucius Institutes/Classrooms

 Public educational partnerships between colleges and universities in the PRC and colleges and universities in other countries; the partnerships are funded and arranged in part by Hanban (the Office of Chinese Language Council International, also known as the Confucius Institute Headquarters), a PRC government-affiliated organization, and have the stated aim of promoting Chinese language and culture.
+In recent years, some Confucius Institutes have undergone rebranding but still maintain ties to the Chinese Communist Party (CCP).
+This indicator also includes Chinese language centers that function similarly to Confucius Institutes but excludes those that solely offer language exchanges with PRC-based institutes.

 PRC talent recruitment programs